hyosubkim/bayes-toolbox/.ipynb_checkpoints/README-checkpoint.md

 # Call your BST function and return the PyMC model and InferenceData objects
 model, idata = bst.hierarchical_regression(df["x"], df["y"], df["subj"], acceptance_rate=0.95)
 ```

-Before, it would take *many* more lines of code.
+Before, this would have taken *many* more lines of code.

 ## Dependencies